 This Base Prospectus has been prepared on the basis that any offer of Warrants in any Member State of the EEA (each a "Relevant EEA State") will be made pursuant to an exemption under the Prospectus Regulation, as implemented in that Relevant EEA State, from the requirement to publish a prospectus for offers of Warrants.
 Accordingly any person making or intending to make an offer in that Relevant EEA State of Warrants which are the subject of an offering contemplated in this Base Prospectus as completed by Final Terms in relation to the offer of those Warrants may only do so in the circumstances in which no obligation arises for the relevant Issuer or any Manager to publish a prospectus pursuant to Article 1 (3), (4) of the Prospectus Regulation or supplement a prospectus pursuant to Article 23 of the Prospectus Regulation, in each case, in relation to such offer.
-Neither the Issuer nor any Manager have authorised, nor do they authorise, the making of any offer of Warrants in circumstances in which an obligation arises for an Issuer or any Manager to publish or supplement a prospectus for or supplement a prospectus pursuant to article 23 of the Prospectus Regulation, in each case, in relation to such offer.
 Neither the Issuer nor any Manager have authorised, nor do they authorise, the making of any offer of Warrants in circumstances in which an obligation arises for an Issuer or any Manager to publish or supplement a prospectus for such offer.